LoganTraceur/eXtended/README.md

 # Installation Instructions
 ### Chome and Edge
-Head to the [Chrome Web Store][https://chrome.google.com/webstore/detail/nimblex-extended/gfaekhodgjnichofejcepjilhnmdfnco?hl=en-GB&authuser=0]
+Head to the [Chrome Web Store][chromeStoreURL] to install Nimblex Extended
 ### Firefox
 1. [Click Here to Download Nimblex eXtended][mylink]
 2. Open the file with Firefox